ethanluoyc/magi/magi/agents/README.md

 -------------------------------------------------------------- | ----------------------:  | ---:
 <!-- Probabilistic Ensembles with Trajectory Sampling (PETS)        | [Chua et al., 2018]      | [pets](./pets)  -->

+## TODOs
+If possible, we can make some of the agents we have here upstream as part of Acme.

 <!-- References -->
 [Haarnoja et al., 2018]: https://arxiv.org/abs/1801.01290